Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Dr. Walinsky explains, “The other option besides open-heart surgery that we now have, is transcatheter aortic valve replacement.
 That’s replacing the aortic valve without opening the chest, and without going on the heart-lung bypass machine.
-The new valve is implanted inside of a stent.
-The stent can go in through a small poke hole in the leg and it goes up through the aorta, across the native aortic valve, and then the stent is inflated on a balloon, that basically displaces the old valve.
-The stent holds the old valve open, the new valve is inside the stent, as soon as the balloon is deflated the new valve starts working and the patient is better.”
+The new valve is implanted inside a stent.
+The stent can go in through a small poke hole in the leg and it goes up through the aorta, across the native aortic valve, and then the stent is inflated on a balloon, which basically displaces the old valve.
+The stent holds the old valve open, the new valve is inside the stent, and as soon as the balloon is deflated the new valve starts working and the patient is better.”

 To date, there have been over 100 TAVR procedures done at UCHealth Memorial.
 We’re currently working on a story for later this month about a 93-year-old Colorado Springs man who is still going strong after his TAVR procedure at Memorial, and what his recovery was like.

-While it’s not publicly known what the particulars of Jagger’s heart condition are – or which procedure he will have – doctors tell me in general it depends on things like a person’s age, overall health and the condition of the heart valve.
+While it’s not publicly known what the particulars of Jagger’s heart condition are – or which procedure he will have – doctors tell me in general it depends on things like a person’s age, overall health, and the condition of the heart valve.